docker/docs/desktop/index.md

 description: Docker Desktop overview
 keywords: Desktop, Docker, GUI, run, docker, local, machine
 title: Docker Desktop overview
-redirect_from:
-- /docker-for-mac/dashboard/
-- /docker-for-windows/dashboard/
 toc_min: 1
 toc_max: 2
 ---

 Docker Desktop is an easy-to-install application for your Mac or Windows environment that enables you to build and share containerized applications and microservices.
-Docker Desktop includes Docker Engine, Docker CLI client, Docker Compose, Notary, Kubernetes, and Credential Helper.
+Docker Desktop includes [Docker Engine](../engine/), Docker CLI client, [Docker Compose](../compose/), [Notary](../notary/getting_started/), [Kubernetes](https://github.com/kubernetes/kubernetes/), and [Credential Helper](https://github.com/docker/docker-credential-helpers/).

 Docker Desktop works with your choice of development tools and languages and gives you access to a vast library of certified images and templates in Docker Hub.
 This enables development teams to extend their environment to rapidly auto-build, continuously integrate and collaborate using a secure repository.